 “Which are better, animal proteins or plant-based proteins?”

 To start off, lets talk about amino acids, the building blocks of protein.
 There are 20 in total, 9 of which are essential, meaning our body can’t produce them, so they must come from our diet.
 And then there are 11 non-essential amino acids, meaning our body can produce them, so they aren’t a must-have in our diet.
 Animal proteins contain all of the 9 essential amino acids (phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine, and histidine).
 Plant proteins do not contain all of the essential amino acids, so if you are a vegetarian you must consume a variety of different sources of protein to make sure you are receiving all 9.
-The one rare exception is quinoa, which is a plant protein that does contain all 9 essential amino acids.
+The few exceptions are quinoa, soy, and buckwheat which do contain all 9 essential amino acids.
 For example, beans contain some essential amino acids, but not all of them, so you should include other protein sources with other essential amino acids, such as nuts, soy, beans, and lentils.
 We don’t need to consume all essential amino acids at every meal every day, but on average we need to consume a mixture of them all during the day.